 There are handy Packing Cubes out there to separate your clothing, shoes and other gear.
 I would definitely add these to your road trip car checklist.

 9. Food & Drinks

-Thinking about what food and drinks to bring on your road trip is also very important, because you don’t always have access to a supermarket while on the road.
+Thinking about what food and drinks to add to your road trip necessities list is also very important, because you don’t always have access to a supermarket while on the road.
 Especially once you hit the smaller towns, you can find that most items will become a lot more expensive as well.

 So if you’re asking me what to plan for a road trip, I’d say: make sure to 1) always carry enough water 2) bring enough snacks (because I personally snack a LOT – or I will get grumpy) and 3) think about how you’re going to cook for all your meals (breakfast, lunch and dinner).

 Along the way, see if you can stop at any farmers markets.
 It’s a great place to stock up on fresh fruit and vegetables and it’s a great way to meet the local people, taste typical delicacies and relax from the long drive!